Sakal

 Sakal (lit.
-“Morning”) is a Marathi-language daily newspaper published by the Sakal Media Group.
-Headquartered in Pune, Maharashtra, it is among the most widely circulated Marathi newspapers in the state.
-As of 2025, Sakal had an estimated daily circulation of 1.1 million copies, distributed across major cities including Pune and Mumbai.
+“Morning”) is a Marathi language daily newspaper published by the Sakal Media Group.
+Founded by Nanasaheb Parulekar in 1932, Sakal currently has a daily circulation of approximately 1.1 million copies, distributed across major cities including Pune and Mumbai.

-The Sakal Media Group also publishes several regional newspapers, magazines, and an online news portal, eSakal, which reportedly reaches more than 300,000 Internet users worldwide.

-The paper was founded by Nanasaheb Parulekar in 1932.
-Pratap Pawar, who joined the board of Sakal in 1985, serves as the chairman of the group as of 2025.

 History

 Sakal originated during the pre-independence nationalist period.
-Its founder Nanasaheb Parulekar was influenced by American newspapers during his time at Columbia University.
-Although it was started as part of the nationalist cause,the Sakal newspaper transitioned, after Indian independence, into a commercially viable publication by focusing on local and rural issues around Pune.
+Its founder, Nanasaheb Parulekar, was influenced by American newspapers during his time at Columbia University.
+Although it was started as part of the nationalist cause, the Sakal newspaper transitioned, after Indian independence, into a commercially viable publication by focusing on local and rural issues around Pune.

 By the 1960s, Sakal had appointed full-time correspondents, each equipped with a phone, in every town in its coverage area.
 It organized training camps for journalists, promotions, and cultural events for readers, and published letters to the editor on its front page.

 Under Nanasaheb Parulekar, the paper was described as maintaining political neutrality and endorsing candidates for local, state, or national elections when deemed suitable.

 When Nanasaheb Parulekar died in 1973, the paper continued operating with practices established during his tenure.
 It survived the initial changes brought by advancements in newspaper technology and continued for over 10 years.
-Pratap Pawar took over Sakal in 1985.
+Pratap Pawar joined the board of Sakal in 1985.
 Pawar converted the paper into a public limited company in 1989, becoming its managing director.
+As of 2025, Pawar is chairman of the group.